Worlebury Camp

-Worlebury Camp (also known as Worlebury Hillfort) is the site of an Iron Age hillfort on Worlebury Hill, north of Weston-super-Mare in Somerset, England.
+Worlebury Camp (or Worlebury Hillfort) is the site of an Iron Age hillfort on Worlebury Hill, north of Weston-super-Mare in Somerset, England.
 The fort was well defended with numerous walls, embankments and ditches around the site.
 Several large triangular platforms have been uncovered around the sides of the fort, lower down on the hillside.
 Nearly one hundred storage pits of various sizes were cut into the bedrock, and many of these contained human remains, coins, and other artefacts.
 During the 19th and 20th centuries the fort suffered damage and was threatened with complete destruction on multiple occasions.
 Now, the site is a designated Scheduled monument.
 It falls within the Weston Woods Local Nature Reserve which was declared to Natural England by the North Somerset Council in 2005.

 History

 In The Ancient Entrenchments and Camps of Gloucestershire, Edward J. Burrow mentions that probably either the Goidel or Brython people had initially built the Worlebury Camp.
 The Belgae people subsequently overthrew the initial inhabitants and occupied the camp for a while, but they were subsequently eliminated at the hands of the Romans.

 Worlebury Camp has been explored at various times over a period of 150 years.
 From 1851 to 1852, Charles Dymond, Edwin Martin Atkins, and Francis Warre excavated and surveyed the Worlebury Camp.
 Dymond returned in 1880 to continue the excavation, which lasted until 1881.
 Another century passed before the Woodspring Museum from Weston-super-Mare excavated more of Worlebury camp in 1987 to 1988.
 Finally, in 1998, the Avon Extensive Urban Study team performed the latest (as of 2008) assessment of the site.

-A condition survey undertaken in 2017-18 resulted in a request for an analytical earthwork survey which was undertaken by Historic England in 2018–19.
+A condition survey undertaken in 2017–18 resulted in a request for an analytical earthwork survey which was undertaken by Historic England in 2018–19.
 While the survey disclosed some evidence about the use of the hillfort and its later history, many questions still remain.